 : a tube through which a projectile (as a dart) may be impelled by the force of the breath

-Long, narrow pipe through which darts or other projectiles are blown.
-Primarily a hunting weapon, it is rarely used in warfare.
-It has been used by aboriginal peoples in Malaysia and elsewhere in South Asia, southern India and Sri Lanka, Madagascar, northwestern South America, and Central America.
-Blowguns vary in length from 18 in. to more than 23 ft (45 cm to 7 m) and are often made of cane or bamboo.
-Darts are usually made of palm-leaf midribs or wood or bamboo splinters 1.5–40 in.
-(4–100 cm).
+This is a long, narrow pipe through which darts or other projectiles are blown.
+Primarily a hunting weapon, a blowgun is rarely used in warfare.
+It has been used by aboriginal peoples in Malaysia and elsewhere in Southeast Asia, South India and Sri Lanka, Madagascar, northwest South America, and Central America.
+Blowguns vary in length from 18 in (45 cm) to more than 23 ft (7 m) and are often made of cane or bamboo.
+Darts are usually made of palm-leaf midribs or wood or bamboo splinters 1½–40 in (4–100 cm) in length.
 The dart must fit the tube snugly, so that a puff of human breath will cause it to fly from the tube.
-To be effective against quarry larger than small birds, blowgun darts require poison.
+To be effective against quarry larger than small birds, poison is added to the darts.

 First Known Use of blowgun

 BLOWGUN Defined for English Language Learners

 : a long narrow tube that shoots out an arrow or dart when someone breathes into it quickly and forcefully